James Stewart Lockhart: Colonial service in Hong Kong

 After joining the Hong Kong Government in 1882, Lockhart rose through the ranks of Hong Kong's civil service.
 He was Registrar General and Colonial Secretary of Hong Kong, and later became Commissioner of Weihaiwei (1902–1927), the British coastal enclave returned to China in 1930.
 He had a more positive relationship with Hong Kong Chinese due to this knowledge of Cantonese and was friends with Ho Kai.
 Lockhart was made a member of the Hong Kong Legislative and Executive Councils.

 Lockhart drafted the first English-language report on the New Territories after London's acquisition in 1898.
 He argued that the prevalent Chinese communal culture and organization would serve as a stabilizing force in the colony.
 Lockhart's preference for indirect and indigenized rule was a main factor leading to the official recognition of Chinese community organizations like Tung Wah Hospital and Po Leung Kuk.

 He founded the Hong Kong Football Club in 1886, situated within the Happy Valley Racecourse.
 The club now plays host to the Hong Kong 10s rugby tournament.

+In his many years in Hong Kong he became a sinophile and a convinced Confucianist.
+His resulting contention that only a hard-line Chinese-style Confucian administration would be understood or respected, and his hard-line response to local resistance in the 1899 takeover of the new territories, has been proposed as one of the main causes of the Six-Day War that lead to the deaths of over 500 punti clansmen.